ftrackhq/ftrack-ts-schema-generator/README.md

 ### Customizing the output path and filename

-To customize the output path and filename, pass them as arguments after `--`:
+To customize the output path and filename, pass them as arguments:

 ```
-yarn generate -- ./path/to/output/directory customSchemaFilename.ts
+yarn generate ./path/to/output/directory customSchemaFilename.ts
 ```

 or if using the script as a dependency in another project:

 ```
-yarn generate-ts-schema -- ./path/to/output/directory customSchemaFilename.ts
+"scripts": {
+  "generate-ts-schema": "ftrack-ts-schema-generator ./path/to/output/directory customSchemaFilename.ts"
+}
 ```

 ## Output